raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step09.md

 	print (left_detect, right_detect)
 ~~~

-**5.** If you run the program now, you should see the binary output from the sensors, similar to the video below:
+**5.** If you run the program now, you should see the binary output from the sensors:

 ![Video-gif of the robot sensors being moved slowly over and off the line with a shot of the line sensor output values changing on the screen changing whenever the robot is moved](images/3_9-binary-output-line-sensors)